-PhilaU’s OT program is set apart from other university’s OT programs because of its hybrid delivery system that includes both face-to-face and distance learning methods, its distinctive curriculum that incorporates innovation through collaboration, and by its opportunities for faculty and E-mentoring support.
+PhilaU’s OT program is set apart from other university’s OT programs because of its blended-learning delivery system that includes both face-to-face and distance learning methods, its distinctive curriculum that incorporates innovation through collaboration, and by its opportunities for faculty support.
 Read on to learn more about the PhilaU OT program.

 OT students at PhilaU attend graduate OT classes on eight weekends each semester (Fridays and Saturdays).
-Generally on-campus weekends are scheduled two times per month.
-During off-campus weekends students complete projects and other learning activities through distance technology.
+Generally on-campus sessions are scheduled two times per month.
+While off-campus, students complete projects and other learning activities online, through distance technology.

 Innovation through Collaboration